The Institute

 The central focus of the Institute’s research is on examining processes of innovation and competition and on developing proposals for designing framework conditions for these processes.
 The research questions are examined by a law department and an economics department.

-Indeed, the Institute’s research topics are not only drawing more attention in scientific discussion, but are also relevant in political and social discourse.
-A number of factors contribute to this fact, for instance the rapid spread of digitalization or the opening up of creative and innovative processes (key words here include user-generated content and open innovation).
+In fact, the Institute’s research topics are not only receiving increasing attention in scientific discussions, but are also influencing political and social discourse.
+A number of factors contribute to this, such as the rapid advance of digitalization and the opening up of creative and innovation processes.

-The expanded methodological spectrum of the Institute enables us to adapt to the new status quo in science, technology, business, politics and society.
-This is all the more important as the call for science to provide evidence-based political consulting has grown louder in recent years: Data-based analyses are called upon to clarify causal relationships and display correlations that are generated by a variety of effects.
-Precisely with respect to possible adjustments of legal foundations, the new economic sciences department of the Institute can provide considerable research support with such analyses.
-For example, an experimental laboratory has been set up to study the fundamental motivation for innovation and the determinants of creativity.
-Furthermore, field experiments can be used to develop robust principles as the basis for recommendations to policy makers.
+The Institute’s expanded methodological spectrum enables us to adapt to the new status quo in science, technology, business, politics, and society.
+This is all the more important as the call for science to provide evidence-based political advice has grown louder in recent years: Data-based analyses are called upon to clarify causal relationships and display correlations that are generated by a variety of effects.

 A further central task of the Max Planck Institute for Innovation and Competition is the promotion of young scientists beyond their university degree.
 Our unique infrastructure and support programs attract over 100 young scholars each year from all over the world, most in their doctoral phase, to the Institute to prepare for an academic career.
 We also host a great many guest scholars, who use our library, the best worldwide in its fields, in pursuit of their studies and research projects.